Skip to main content

 Our county is also experiencing increases in crime and violence which is often a result of troubled neighborhoods plagued with generational poverty.
 What makes it worse is that some of the commissioners do not appear to want solutions but instead want talking points for their political positions.

 For example, last year, while earning political attention, they destroyed a lot of needed services that were helping our struggling neighborhoods when they totally shut down Port City United.
-They could have gone after the bad aspects of that program, the part that lacked accountability or a proven system.
+They could have addressed the program's problematic aspects—its lack of accountability and its practice of employing active gang members.[5]
 Instead, they shut down the entire program.

 Ready to Make a Difference?